roodi/roodi/README.md

 ## Supported Checks

+* AbcMetricMethodCheck - Check that the number of Assignments, Branches and Conditionals in your code is below the threshold
 * AssignmentInConditionalCheck - Check for an assignment inside a conditional.
 It's probably a mistaken equality comparison.
 * CaseMissingElseCheck - Check that case statements have an else statement so that all cases are covered.
 * ClassLineCountCheck - Check that the number of lines in a class is below the threshold.